-Our volunteers consist of faculty, staff, students, emeritus, alumni, and community members who monitor, evaluate, and provide humane care for the campus feral cats.
-SMU joins universities across the country in using the veterinarian-approved TNR system for managing the cat population.
-About 60 feral cats populate 13 established colonies on the SMU campus and university property.
+Our volunteers consist of students, faculty, staff, alumni, and community members who monitor, evaluate, and provide humane care for the campus cats.
+SMU joins universities across the country in using the veterinarian-approved TNR system (trap-neuter-return) for managing the cat population.
+About 50 feral cats live on the SMU campus and university property.

 Facts about the campus cats:

 - The SMU program currently manages approximately 50 feral cats campus-wide.